More affordable housing means more homes, more neighbours and more opportunities for everyone to thrive.

 Take A Tour

-Edmonton’s Housing Gaps
+Edmonton’s Affordable Housing Gap

 The City’s Housing Needs Assessment gives the most up-to-date information on households that need affordable housing.
 About one in eight households (46,155 households) are in “core housing need”, which means they pay more than 30% of before-tax household income on housing, live in unsafe or crowded homes, and can’t afford any other suitable housing.